Kabul: 20th century

-During the 1940s and 1950s, urbanisation accelerated and the built-up area was increased to 68 km2 by 1962, an almost fourteen-fold increase compared to 1925.
-The Serena Hotel opened in 1945 as the first Western style luxury hotel.
-Under the premiership of Mohammad Daoud Khan in the 1950s, foreign investment and development increased.
-In 1955, the Soviet Union forwarded $100 million in credit to Afghanistan, which financed public transportation, airports, a cement factory, mechanised bakery, a five-lane highway from Kabul to the Soviet border and dams, including the Salang Pass to the north of Kabul.
+During the 1940s and 1950s, urbanisation accelerated and the built-up area was increased in size to 68 km2 by 1962, an almost fourteen-fold increase since 1925.
+The Serena Hotel opened in 1945 as the first Western-style luxury hotel.
+In the 1950s, under the premiership of Mohammad Daoud Khan, foreign investment and development increased.
+In 1955, the Soviet Union forwarded $100 million in credit to Afghanistan which financed public transportation, airports, a cement factory, a mechanised bakery, a five-lane highway from Kabul to the Soviet border and dams, including the Salang Pass to the north of Kabul.
 During the 1960s, Soviet-style microrayon housing estates were built, containing sixty blocks.
 The government also built many ministry buildings in the brutalist architecture style.
 In the 1960s the first Marks & Spencer store in Central Asia was built in the city.
 Kabul Zoo was inaugurated in 1967, which was maintained with the help of visiting German zoologists.
-During this time, Kabul experimented with liberalisation, notably the loosening of restrictions on speech and assembly which led to student politics in the capital and various demonstrations by Socialist, Maoist, liberal or Islamist factions.
+During this time, Kabul experimented with liberalisation, notably the loosening of restrictions on speech and assembly, which led to student politics in the capital and demonstrations by Socialist, Maoist, liberal or Islamist factions.

-Foreigners flocked to Kabul and the nation's tourism industry picked up speed.
-To accompany the city with newfound tourism, western-style accommodations were opened in the 1960s, notably the Spinzar Hotel.
-Western, American and Japanese tourists were visiting the city's attractions including the "celebrated" Chicken Street and the National Museum that used to have some of Asia's finest cultural artifacts.
+Foreigners flocked to Kabul as the nation's tourism industry expanded.
+To accompany the city's new-found tourism, western-style accommodations were opened in the 1960s, notably the Spinzar Hotel.
+Western, American and Japanese tourists visited the city's attractions including Chicken Street and the National Museum that contained some of Asia's finest cultural artifacts.
 Lonely Planet called it an upcoming "tourist trap" in 1973.
-Additionally, Pakistanis were also visiting to watch Indian movies in cinemas that were banned in their own country.
-During this time, Kabul had been nicknamed the Paris of Central Asia.
+Pakistanis visited to watch Indian movies that were banned in their own country.
+Kabul was nicknamed the Paris of Central Asia.
 According to J. Bruce Amstutz, an American diplomat in Kabul:

-Until the late 1970s, Kabul was a major stop on the famous Hippie trail, coming from Bamyan to the west on towards Peshawar.
-At the time, Kabul became known for its street sales of hashish and became a major tourist attraction for western hippies.
+Until the late 1970s, Kabul was a stop on the Hippie trail from Bamyan to the west towards Peshawar.
+The city was known for its street sales of hashish and became a major attraction for western hippies.